nelsonmonteiro/bank/README.md

 #### Setup project localy
 ```
-cd bank/backend/
+cd bank/
-fab local_setup
+./setup
 ```
-Follow the steps that will appear on your console
+Follow the steps that will appear on your console to create a superuser when installation is complete.

 #### Run server
 ```
-sh manage runserver
+./runserver
 ```
 The server will be running on http://127.0.0.1:8000/